panva/openid-client/README.md

 - [Financial-grade API - Part 2: Read and Write API Security Profile (FAPI) - ID2][feature-fapi]
 - [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM) - ID1][feature-jarm]

+Updates to draft specifications (JARM, and FAPI) are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.

 ## Certification
 [<img width="184" height="96" align="right" src="https://cdn.jsdelivr.net/gh/panva/node-openid-client@38cf016b0837e6d4116de3780b28d222d5780bc9/OpenID_Certified.png" alt="OpenID Certification">][openid-certified-link]
 Filip Skokan has [certified][openid-certified-link] that [openid-client][npm-url]